Undergraduate Student Handbook

 Seminars & Pre-Law/Pre-Med Programs

-The School of Materials Science and Engineering offers frequent seminars through the Materials Council Program and the general MSE Seminar series.
-Undergraduates should give serious consideration to attending any seminar that sounds interesting to them.
+The School of Materials Science and Engineering offers frequent seminars through the MSE Seminar series.
+Posters announcing and describing the seminars are displayed in the MSE common areas.
+Undergraduates are encouraged to attend any seminar that sounds interesting to them.
 Even if some of the material is beyond your present comprehension, you will understand some of it, and begin picking up vocabulary so later seminars will be more understandable.
 Visit the MSE online calendar for a list of upcoming seminars.

-By selecting appropriate free electives, the Materials Science and Engineering program can be adapted to meet pre-law and pre-med requirements.
-The Materials Engineering program can be further tailored for pre-med students by taking biomaterials courses during the senior year.
+By selecting appropriate concentration and free electives, the Materials Science and Engineering program can be adapted to meet pre-law and pre-med requirements.

 A materials-related pre-law program is an excellent background for students considering entry into business, contract, international or patent law.
 With the increased use of man-made materials in the medical profession, Materials Engineering is an excellent choice for a pre-med background.